Andy Black – The Monk – Mixing Poker and Buddhism

 The European Poker Tour held their Grand Final, and Andy Black won 320,000 euros as 7th place player.
 In the same year, he has won over 54,000 euros at the Irish Open Pot Limit Omaha side event.
 More importantly, he beat Michael Greco heads up to do it.

 Andy “The Monk” Black now travels the world playing in big money tournaments.
 He meditates between breaks to stay focused.
-It must be working because he has total winnings of over $3.2 million over 26 cashes.
+It must be working because he has total winnings of $4.4 million over 26 cashes.
 He is no stranger to donating to charities and causes.

-Besides all this, he can be found in his role as poker pro at Full Tilt Poker where he can be found playing and talking with his fans at the Full Tilt tables.
+Andy was a former member of Team Full Tilt, but is no longer sponsored by them.
+He can still be found playing regularly at Full Tilt Poker where he can be found playing and talking with his fans at the Full Tilt tables.